aamnah/nano/README.md

 ```
 syntax "c-file" "\.(c|h)$"
 ```
-means that you want all the .c and .h files to be highlighted with the content that you specify after this line, with some regular expressions.
+means that you want all the .c and .h files to be highlighted with the content that you specify after this line, with some **regular expressions**.
 For example, add the following line after the previous line to highlight all the integer numbers (positive or negative) in red :

 ```
 color red "\<[-+]?([1-9][0-9]*|0)?\>"